timothyrobbinscpa/timothyrobbinscpa.github.io/_portfolio/hotel_bookings.md

 This query revealed that bookings with shorter lead times tended to generate higher revenue and fewer changes, suggesting that last-minute pricing strategies could be beneficial.

-### Step 4: Visualization and Reporting

-To make the insights actionable, the data was visualized using Tableau, creating interactive dashboards that highlighted key trends and allowed stakeholders to explore the data dynamically.

-**Example Visualization**: A dashboard showing cancellation rates by booking channel and month, allowing hotel managers to identify peak periods of cancellations and adjust their strategies accordingly.

 ## Results and Insights

 The analysis provided several key insights: